Psilocybe azurescens: Description

-The lamellae are ascending, and have a sinuate to adnate attatchment.
+The lamellae are ascending, and have a sinuate to adnate attachment.
 They are brown and stain black when injured.
 They are close, and two-tiered, with whitish edges.
 The spore print is a dark purplish brown to purplish black.

 The stipe is 9–20 cm in length and 3–6 mm.
 It is thick, silky white to dingy brown with age.
 It is hollow at maturity, and composed of twisted, cartilaginous tissue.
 The base of the stipe thickens downwards, is often curved, and is characterized by coarse white aerial tufts of mycelium, often with azure tones.
 The mycelium surrounding the stipe base is densely rhizomorphic (i.e., root-like), silky white, tenaciously holding the wood-chips together.

 The taste of this mushroom is extremely bitter, while it is odorless to starchy smelling.

 Habitat and distribution

 P. azurescens occurs naturally along a small area of the West Coast of the United States, including in parts of Oregon and California.
 It has been regularly found as far south as Depoe Bay, Oregon, and as far north as Grays Harbor County, Washington.
 Its primary locations are clustered around the Columbia River Delta: the first type collections were made in Hammond, Oregon, near Astoria.
 It is also quite prevalent north of the Columbia River in Washington, from Long Beach north to Westport.
 Some feral specimens have also been reported in Stuttgart, Germany.
 While infrequent, the mushroom can sometimes be found around decaying wood in the Willamette Valley of Oregon, which decriminalized psilocybin in 2020.
 Ilwaco, Washington also has a large population, but harvesting is a potential misdemeanor that is enforced by local law enforcement agencies.

 The species' preferred environment ranges from caespitose (growing in tight, separated clusters) to gregarious on deciduous wood-chips and/or in sandy soils rich in lignicolous (woody) debris.
 The mushroom has an affinity for coastal dune grasses.
 In aspect it generates an extensive, dense, and tenacious mycelial mat (collyboid).
 P. azurescens causes the whitening of wood.
 Fruitings begin in late September and continue until "late December and early January", according to mycologist Paul Stamets.
 Psilocybe azurescens has been cultivated in many countries including Germany, the Netherlands, New Zealand, the United Kingdom, and its native United States (especially in California, New Mexico, Ohio, Oregon, Washington, Vermont, Wisconsin, and Pennsylvania).